SawyerOne/Introduction/README.md

 ### Hi there, I'm Safe - aka SaywerOne 👋
-I do CTF's and its something i enjoy doing
+I do CTF's and its something i enjoy doing writeups for them and thats about it really

-Writeups

 some music